TheDarKnight46/LabSeq/README.md

 ## Starting Application

+Download the code in the repository.
+After that, open a terminal within that folder and run the following command.

 ```shell script
 quarkus dev
 ```
 > [!IMPORTANT]
-> After installing Quakus this is the only step required to execute this application.
+> This is the only step required to execute this application.

 ## Backend - Creating the Quarkus application